-Recipharm has extensive experience and a wide range of analytical and synthetic equipment to conduct successful impurity identification in pharmaceutical products.
+Recipharm has extensive experience and a wide range of analytical and synthetic equipment to conduct successful impurity identification for pharmaceutical products.

 According to the ICH Q3A(R2) and Q3B(R2) guidelines, impurities in any dosage form, or API, must be identified during the product development.
 Additionally, any degradation product, observed in stability studies at recommended storage conditions, at a level greater than the identification threshold should also be identified.

 - Development of a mass spectrometry (MS)-suitable ultra performance liquid chromatography (UPLC) method for the separation of the examined impurity

 - High resolution mass spectrometry (HRMS) analysis for the determination of molecular weight and formula of the impurity using a QTof mass spectrometer

 - Fragmentation mass spectrometry (MS/MS) analysis of the impurity and related compounds for the structure elucidation of the impurity